Godot scene importer¶

 When animations are imported, an optimizer is run, which reduces the size of the animation considerably.
 In general, this should always be turned on unless you suspect that an animation might be broken due to it being enabled.

 It is possible to specify multiple animations from a single timeline as clips.
-Specify from which frame to which frame each clip must be taken (and, of course, don’t forget to specify the FPS option above).
+For this to work, the model

 In many cases, it may be desired to make modifications to the imported scene.
 By default, this is not possible because